kennysexton/website.v2/readme.md

 # [kennysexton.com](https://kennysexton.com)

 I started this project in 2017 as a way to teach myself web development.
-The content of this site has changed many times,  even once starting from scratch [(version 1)](https://kennysexton.com/website.v1/index.html).
+The content of this site has changed many times,  even once starting from scratch [(v1)](https://kennysexton.com/website.v1/index.html).
 I visit this site every so often to update content as well as make improvements to the way content is delivered.

 ## Responsive